 Below “Life Events,” you’ll see a number of life event choices, such as “Moving,” “Marriage,” and “College Graduation.”
 Keep in mind that each of those choices can be expanded to display a before and after choice (for example: “Moving Soon” or “Recently Moved”).

-Click on the life event that’s best suited to your ad group marketing message.
+Click on the event that’s best suited to your ad group marketing message.

 Finally, click “Save.”

-Unfortunately, you can’t use life event targeting for every kind of ad campaign.
+Unfortunately, you can’t use it for every kind of ad campaign.
 Right now, Google limits the targeting option to only Gmail and YouTube marketing.

 That might change in the future, though.
 For now, if you want to reach people going through life changes in standard search, you’ll have to find keywords that they’re likely to use.